Adoption Memo

 Developer-facing teams already experimenting with terminal-native AI workflows and willing to evaluate trust boundaries explicitly.

-Useful for showing the gap between attention, product framing, and real rollout readiness.
+It helps readers separate attention, product framing, and actual rollout readiness.

 Case Read